 Heading back to school as an adult learner or non-traditional student can be a challenge.
 Chances are, on top of your coursework, you’ll be balancing a busy schedule between home, work, family and other commitments.
-But don’t worry — many of our students have been there too, and we’ve learned a few things about what works best for them along the way.
-These important tips, specifically formulated for adult learners, can help make your journey to a degree a little bit smoother.
+But don’t worry — many of our students have been there too.
+With more than 150 years focused on adult learners, and we’ve learned a few things about what works best for them along the way.
+These important tips specific to the adult learner experience can help make your journey to a degree a little bit smoother.

 - Set clear goals.
 It’s important to have something to shoot for — whether it’s a promotion at work, a bachelor’s degree or exceeding a certain GPA each semester.
 Whatever your goals are, keep them realistic, write them down as a reminder and check them off when you reach them so you have something to celebrate!